 1. Paper Towels & Napkins (Most Common)

 Using a paper towel or a napkin as a coffee filter is the most common solution.
-These aren’t designed for a coffee maker, but they can have the same effect as a coffee filter, making for an excellent coffee filter substitute.
+These are not designed for a coffee maker, but they can have the same effect as a coffee filter, making for an excellent coffee filter substitute.

 One caveat: paper towels can contain unhealthy (and not very tasty) chemicals.
 You may want to think about what kind of paper towels you buy — and stick to the brown, unbleached variety in the future.